Skip to main content

-Sixteen years after the body of an infant was found along Seawall Blvd. in Galveston, the father of the child is scheduled for execution in Huntsville.
+16 years after the body of an infant was found along Seawall Blvd. in Galveston, the father of the child is scheduled for execution in Huntsville.
 Travis James Mullis, 38, was convicted of the 2008 capital murder of his 3-month-old son, Alijah.

 Mullis confessed to the crime after driving for three days and eventually winding up at a police station in Philadelphia.
 Court records read Mullis walked into the police station and told an officer he believed he was wanted in Texas on murder charges.
 Mullis then wrote a six-page long statement and gave an hour-long videotaped confession to two homicide detectives.

-“I regret everything that I’ve done and I’m willing to take any and all consequences that come about the situation,” Mullis said during his confession on Feb.
+“I regret everything that I’ve done, and I’m willing to take any and all consequences that come about the situation,” Mullis said during his confession on Feb.
 1, 2008.

 Mullis explained on Jan.
 29, 2008, he, his girlfriend and newborn son were living with a friend because they didn’t have money for a place of their own.
-Around 2 a.m. his girlfriend asked him to go to the store to get cigarettes and candy bars.
+Around 2 a.m., his girlfriend asked him to go to the store to get cigarettes and candy bars.
 Mullis said he woke up his friend’s 8-year-old daughter and asked her to accompany him to the store.
-Mullis said on the way back from the store he stopped at the little girl’s school and both walked to the playground.
+Mullis said on the way back from the store he stopped at the little girl’s school, and they both walked to the playground.

-“At that time I had asked her to take her pants off, she said, ‘no.’ She started to cry, she got scared, I also got startled,” Mullis told detectives.
+“At that time, I had asked her to take her pants off, she said, ‘no.’ She started to cry, she got scared, I also got startled,” Mullis told detectives.
 “I was upset about what I was doing.
 I knew that it was wrong.
-So I told her, ‘let’s just go home.’”
+So, I told her, ‘Let’s just go home.’”

 Mullis said he was having “flashbacks” to when he was molested as a child.